mjwowpa/HybridAppAzureStack/README.md

 On Azure Stack:

-- Open solution with Visual Studio and deploy it via FTP on your environement.
+- Open solution with Visual Studio and deploy it via FTP on your environment.

 ---
 _This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments._